Part II : Common Problems

 Pain Is Not the Enemy

 Yet here again, we have things backwards.
 We think we want to abandon pain.
 Actually, the craving is what we should abandon.
 The pain is something we should try to comprehend.
 This is one of the reasons why we get the mind into concentration, so that we can put it in a position where we can watch the pain and not feel threatened by it.
-And as you watch it, you learn about it.
+As you watch it, you learn about it.
 You come to comprehend it.

 So, focus on the breath.
 Get it really comfortable.
 Give the mind the energy it needs in order to watch the pain, to understand it.

 Sometimes, at the beginning of the meditation, there’s already pain in your body.
 This means you first have to focus instead on another area of the body where there’s not so much pain and things are more pleasant, an area that may seem just neutral to begin with.
 But you’ll often find that these neutral areas of the body—if you sit with them for a while and give them a little space, let them relax a little bit—can actually become pleasant.

 The sense of pleasure, the sense of refreshment that comes from allowing the breath energy to flow well there can strengthen you.
 It puts you in a much better mood, so that when the time comes to look at the pain, you’re ready for it.